linuslangenkamp/MOO/README.md

 # **MOO: Modelica / Model Optimizer - A Generic Framework for Dynamic Optimization**

-**MOO: Modelica / Model Optimizer** is a flexible and extensible framework for solving optimization problems.
-It is distributed under the **GNU Lesser General Public License (LGPL) Version 3 (and newer)**.
+This is **MOO: Modelica / Model Optimizer v.0.1.0**, a flexible and extensible framework for solving optimization problems.

-**MOO** provides a generic Nonlinear Programming (NLP) layer with built-in scaling support and a solver-agnostic interface.
-While primarily designed for dynamic optimization in the Modelica ecosystem (General Dynamic Optimization Problems (GDOPs), training of Physics-enhanced Neural ODEs (PeN-ODEs)), it is equally applicable to other domains, e.g. model predictive control (MPC).
+**MOO** provides a generic Nonlinear Programming (NLP) layer with built-in scaling support and a generic NLP solver interface.
+While primarily designed for dynamic optimization in the Modelica ecosystem (General Dynamic Optimization Problems - GDOPs, training of Physics-enhanced Neural ODEs - PeN-ODEs), it is equally applicable to other domains, e.g. model predictive control (MPC).

 ## 0. Information